 Direct some of your paycheck to a 401(k) or IRA and you will soon be above average in preparing for your retirement.

 One of my favorite tips to nearly painlessly greatly improve your retirement life is to put some of every raise you get toward retirement savings.
 For example, if you get a new job (or a raise) that gives you an extra $5,000 a year in income set aside $2,000 into a retirement account (every year).
 As you get further raises do the same thing.

 - Where are you spending your money?

 You may have more control of your money than you think.
 Take a look at your recurring expenses.
 Can you spend less on cable?
 Cable companies make millions because of the fascination people have for entertainment.
 Is it possible that you could spend the same amount of time sitting in front of the TV doing something else — like starting a new hobby that will be more personally enriching?
-What about electricity?
-Perhaps, you can use a local electrical supplier if you live in an area that has energy deregulation.
-This site explains how you can buy cheaper electricity in a deregulated market like Texas.

 - Do you need to upgrade your car, phone, TV, laptop so often?

 In the past, buying a car every three years made fiscal sense because you would save on repair costs.
 However, cars are now made much better and will run well for many years.
 By buying a car less often and looking after it better, you could save tens of thousands of dollars because every time you drive a new car off the lot, it depreciates in value.
 Computers used to become painful to use (as the new software took advantage of and thus required the big gains made in hardware to work well – this is much less true today).
 This money could go toward your retirement.